albert-ying/pyforce/README.md

 ### `annotate_points()`

-Smart elbow annotations with adjustText collision avoidance.
+Smart elbow annotations with intelligent collision avoidance.
+Labels are automatically positioned to avoid overlapping with points, other labels, and axes.

 | Parameter | Type | Default | Description |
 |-----------|------|---------|-------------|